jlperona/gpa-converter/README.md

 * `India 10`
     * UGC 10 point scale in India.
     * Grades range from 0 - 10.
+    * *See next section for special information about this scale.*
 * `India 100`
     * Most common scale in India.
     * Grades range from 0 - 100.